openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 Step by step approach would give you more control over certain aspects of your deployment.

 ### One-step setup
-Once step setup is rather easy you just need to run the following command
+One step setup is rather easy you just need to run the following command
 ```bash
 ./setup-all.sh <envName>
 ```
-Where envName is the name of one of the folder under "environments" folder.
-Please see "Environment folder" section for more details. so for example once could run the following command:
+Where envName is the name of one of the folders under "environments" folder.
+Please see "Environment folder" section for more details.
+For example, you could run the following command:
 ```bash
 ./setup-all.sh test
 ```
 ### Step-by-step setup
 In this approach you set up each piece independently.
 #### Setup the basics
-In this setup we set up the following:
+In this step, we set up the following:
 * Creating a namespace
 * Apply Secrets
 * Creating PersistentVolume's
-To run this step run:
+Run this step with the command:
 ```bash
 ./setup-basics.sh <envName>
 ```
 #### Setup MySQL
-To run this step run:
+Run this step with the command:
 ```bash
 ./setup-mysql.sh <envName>
 ```